dls03/DeepLPI/README.md

 ### Data:
-- dataset/
+- dataset
+  - The merged sequence data of lncRNAs and protein isoforms
-  - Contain the merged data of lncRNAs and proteins
+  - The merged structural data of lncRNAs and protein isoforms
 - lncRNA_expression_data.txt
-  - lncRNA expression data small version
+  - A mini example of lncRNA expression data
 - isoform_expression_data.txt
-  - isoform expression data small version
+  - A mini example of isoform expression data
+- The full datasets used in the paper can be found at

-### Prediction using deepLPI:
+### Prediction using DeepLPI:
-- Run the script ./demo.sh to generate predictions for the test data.
-You can change the interaction pair in this script to another one with a pre-trained model.
+- Run the script in ./demo.sh to generate the prediction for a candidate interaction pair based on a pre-trained model.
+The first two arguments in the script can be found in the above datasets.
+You may replace the interaction pair in this script by another one.
-- The output will report the prediction result of query interaction.
+- The output contains the predicted result for the queried interaction.

-### Train deepLPI:
+### Training DeepLPI:
-- Run the script ./train.sh for training new model.
-You can change the dataset in the script to another one.
+- Run the script in ./train.sh to train a new model.
+Again, the arguments can be found in the above datasets.
+You may replace the datasets in the script by others to train a different model.
 - The output will report the average performance in terms of AUC and AUPRC, over 5-fold cross validation.